composify-js/composify/packages/docs/pages/docs/tutorial/expo.md

 });
 ```

-Now test it:
+Now you can test it:

 - Visit `/foo` to see the saved page.
 - Visit `/baz` and you'll get a 404 because there's no data yet.

 ## Set up the Editor

-To create or update content, we'll set up the `Editor` component.
+Now for the fun part: setting up the visual editor.
+To create or update content, we'll use the `Editor` component.
+Note that the editor runs on the web only.
+Rendering works everywhere.

 ```jsx showLineNumbers [app/editor/[slug].tsx]
 import '@composify/react/preset';